-- 1. Weaker than- and stronger than forecast GBP relative to USD

-- 2. Below- and above forecast investment return

-- 3. Adverse and favourable claims inflation

-- 4. Continued impact of a pandemic

-- 5. Impact of a cyber security breach.

-- 6. Significant adverse claims development as a result of a large number consecutive insolvencies

-- 7. Impact of climate change on sustainability of Membership

-- 8. Major currency movement

-- 9. War event
+- 1. Weaker than- and stronger than forecast GBP relative to USD - 2.
+Below- and above forecast investment return - 3.
+Adverse and favourable claims inflation - 4.
+Premium not increasing in line with expectations - 5.
+Impact of a cyber-security breach. - 6.
+Significant adverse claims development as a result of a large number consecutive insolvencies - 7.
+Impact of green technologies on sustainability of Membership - 8.
+Major currency movements - 9.
+A scenario around the increase in complexity of sanctions regimes as a result of a war event.

-Scenario's 1 to 5 highlighted that the Group would not move outside of its risk corridor in any of these scenarios.
-Scenario's 6 to 9 represents alternative scenarios, which are regarded as reverse stress tests.
-Whilst some of these scenarios caused the Group to break out of the bottom of its risk corridor, none of these scenarios caused the Group's capital resources to fall below its 1-in-200 capital requirement.
+Scenarios 1 to 4 highlighted that the Group would not move outside of its risk corridor in any of these scenarios.
+Scenario's 4 to 10 represents alternative scenarios, which are regarded as reverse stress tests.
+Whilst some of these scenarios caused the Group to break out of the bottom of its risk corridor, none of these scenarios caused the Group's capital resources to fall below its 1-in-200 capital requirement over the planning horizon.